cfsengineering/CEASIOMpy/install_scripts/INSTALLATION.md

 source ~/.bashrc
 ```

-To test the installation, you can open a terminal and try to run the following commands one by one:
+When it is done, you can test the installation, by openning a new terminal and try to run the following commands one by one:

 ```bash
 conda activate ceasiompy